reecemartin/firecal/README.md

 - Generate year by year returns for a given account given an investment (savings) and return rate
 - Generate year by year returns for an entire portfolio of accounts
 - Determine the time needed to reach a certain level of annual investment returns

+### Design

+Features?

+Out of Scope?

+High Level Architecture, Database / How to Persists, What is frontend and backend responsible for (what functionality) - frontend input output and parsing, backend has API

+What is the API - what functions?

+Data model / How to represent data in code